keithrbennett/rexe/README.md

 types/journal_entry_context.rb           class JournalEntryContext (:journal, :linenum, :line)
 ```

-Although there's a lot going on here, the vertical and horizontal alignments and spacing make the code
+Although there's a lot going on in this code,
+the vertical and horizontal alignments and spacing make the code
 straightforward to follow.
 Here's what it does:

 * grep the code base for `"Struct"`